gvelasq/tomorrow-night-bright-r-classic/README.md

 	</tr>
 </table>

+This theme has two major inspirations: the editor is inspired by Posit's implementation of Tomorrow Night Bright in the RStudio IDE, and the workbench is inspired by Microsoft's implementation of GitHub Dark Default (with modifications).

 ### 🖥️ Installation

 #### Install using Command Palette

 1. Go to` View -> Command Palette` or press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>
 2. Then enter `Install Extension`
-3. Write `Tomorrow Night Bright R Classic`
+3. Write `Tomorrow Night Bright (R Classic)`
 4. Select or press `Enter` to install

 #### Activating theme

 Open Positron.
-The Tomorrow Night Bright R Classic Theme will be available from `File` -> `Preferences` -> `Color Theme` dropdown menu.
+Tomorrow Night Bright (R Classic) will be available from the `File` -> `Preferences` -> `Color Theme` dropdown menu.

 ### 📜 License

-Tomorrow Night Bright R Classic is released under the MIT license, which grants the following permissions:
+Tomorrow Night Bright (R Classic) is released under the MIT license, which grants the following permissions:

 - Commercial use
 - Distribution
 - Modification
 - Private use

-For more details, see the [LICENSE](https://github.com/gvelasq/tomorrow-night-bright-r-classic/blob/main/LICENSE).
+For more details, see the [LICENSE](https://github.com/gvelasq/tomorrow-night-bright-r-classic/blob/main/LICENSE) and [third party notices](https://github.com/gvelasq/tomorrow-night-bright-r-classic/blob/main/thirdpartynotices.txt).